KU Study Abroad Scholarships

 Apply online through the Study Abroad Merit and Financial Need Scholarship application.

-Funding provided with the support of Allan W. Wicker and Edna Elnar-Wicker.
-Awards are designed to assist degree-seeking undergraduate KU students with demonstrated financial need or high academic merit to participate in semester-long, single country study abroad programs through SIT Study Abroad in conjunction with KU Study Abroad.
-Eligible students must have a minimum 2.5 GPA and have applied to an eligible SIT program.
-One $10,000 scholarship will be awarded annually.
+Funding for this scholarship is provided with the support of Allan W. Wicker and Edna Elnar-Wicker.
+Awards are designed to assist degree-seeking KU undergraduate students with demonstrated financial need or high academic merit to participate in semester-long, single country study abroad programs through SIT Study Abroad in conjunction with SAGE.
+Eligible students must have applied to an eligible SIT program.
+One $11,000 scholarship will be awarded per academic year.
+Minimum 2.5 GPA requirement.

 KU School and Departmental Scholarships

-Additional KU Scholarships can be found through the KU Scholarship Portal database.
+Additional KU scholarships can be found through the KU Scholarship Portal database.

 KU Departmental Scholarships